-Developing trust is the key with beginners.
-Teachers should always follow through with things that they tell their student’s.
+Developing trust in your swim school is the key with beginners.
+Teachers should always follow through with things that they tell their students.
 A perfect example of this which we often observe is: A teacher or parent, in deep water, tells the child, “Swim out to me, I won’t move.”
 Unfortunately, as soon as the child strikes out the teacher or parent immediately moves backwards extending the child before they are ready.
 This very often has disastrous results.
 It destroys the child’s confidence and progress.

 Children are often reluctant to swim to an adult.
 This can sometimes be remedied by having the child swim to the pool’s edge or a ledge.
 They are more relaxed swimming to a solid object because they know it won’t move.
 Once you develop trust with your beginner swimmers they will progress move quickly.